Carloman II

 Carloman II (c.
-866 – 6 December 884) was the King of West Francia from 879 until his death.
-A member of the Carolingian dynasty, he and his elder brother, Louis III, divided the kingdom between themselves and ruled jointly until the latter's death in 882.
+866 – 6 December 884) was the King of West Francia (future France) from 879 until his death.
+A member of the Carolingians, he and his elder brother Louis III, divided the kingdom between themselves and ruled jointly until the latter's death in 882.
 Thereafter Carloman ruled alone until his own death.
 He was the second son of King Louis the Stammerer and Queen Ansgarde.

+Early life

+Carloman II was born around 866 as the second son of King Louis II the Stammerer and Ansgarde of Burgundy.
+His grandfather was Charles the Bald, himself a grandson of Charlemagne, placing him firmly within the prestigious Carolingian dynasty.
+Carloman and his older brother Louis were born while their father was still King of Aquitaine, before Louis the Stammerer ascended to the throne of West Francia.

+Succession to the throne

 Upon Louis the Stammerer's death, some Frankish nobles advocated electing Louis III as the sole king, but eventually both brothers were elected kings.
 They were both crowned in September 879.
 Some doubts were cast upon the legitimacy of their birth, but these disappeared after their victory over the Vikings on November of that year.
-In March 880 the brothers divided their father's realm at Amiens, Carloman receiving the southern kingdoms of Burgundy and Aquitaine.
+In March 880, the brothers divided their father's realm at Amiens, Carloman receiving the southern kingdoms of Burgundy and Aquitaine.

+Military Campaigns

+Against Boso of Provence

-Meanwhile, the powerful Duke Boso of Provence had renounced his allegiance to both brothers and had been elected King of Provence on October 879.
-In 880 Carloman and Louis III marched against Boso and took the northern parts of his realm, starting a two-year siege in Vienne.
-The city was finally taken by Richard, Duke of Burgundy, in 882.
+One of the first major challenges faced by the young kings was the rebellion of Duke Boso of Provence, who had renounced his allegiance to both brothers and had himself elected King of Provence in October 879.
+In 880, Carloman and Louis III marched against Boso and successfully captured the northern parts of his realm.

+They initiated a siege of Vienne, Boso's stronghold, which would last for two years.
+While Boso fled to the hills, the brothers maintained the siege, though they were unable to capture the city immediately.
+The city was finally taken in 882 by Richard, Duke of Burgundy, after Carloman and Louis had received assistance from their cousin Charles the Fat, who ruled East Francia and the Kingdom of Italy.

+Against the Vikings

+Like many rulers of this era, Carloman II spent much of his reign defending his territories against Viking raiders.
+Following the Battle of Thimeon near Charleroi in February 880, where the Vikings had been defeated by Louis the Younger of East Francia, the raiders resumed their attacks on West Francia.

+After taking Kortrijk in November 880, the Vikings raided Arras and Cambrai in December, and later in 881, they sacked Amiens and Corbie.
+On August 3, 881, Carloman and his brother Louis III achieved a significant victory against the Vikings at the Battle of Saucourt-en-Vimeu.